 When You Maintain the Home at a Reasonable Temperature

 While central heating systems tend to lend more temperature control in a home, space heaters used in a particular room can quickly change temperatures when adjusted up or down.
-If you plan to use a space heater, use blankets, extra layers of clothes and other measures in combination with the space heater to keep energy consumption lower.
+If you plan to use a space heater, use blankets, extra layers of clothes, and other measures in combination with the space heater to keep energy consumption lower.

-For many people, it may make sense to invest in a central heating system rather than to use a space heater.
-Not only do central heating systems make it easier to control your home’s temperature, they are also typically more energy efficient than other options.
+For many people, it may make sense to invest in a central heating system rather than use a space heater.
+Not only do central heating systems make it easier to control your home’s temperature, but they are also typically more energy efficient than other options.

 Contact Complete Air Mechanical to Discuss Your Home’s Heating

 Contact Complete Air Mechanical for any of your heating and air conditioning needs.
 Our team of trained and experienced technicians are here to solve any of your HVAC issues this–and every–season.